navinsivakumar/Spoke/docs/HOWTO_IMPORT_GOOGLE_DOCS_SCRIPTS_TO_IMPORT.md

 ## Setup

+### Running on GCP

+If you are running in an environment that has automatic access to Google service account credentials (e.g. Cloud Run, GCE, GKE, GAE, or most GCP compute environments), enable the Google Docs API (`docs.googleapis.com`) on the GCP project where you run Spoke.
+You can now follow the instructions to [create a script document](#create-script-documents) and [import the script](#import-a-script).

+### Running on other platforms

+Follow these steps if you are running in an environment that does not have automatic access to Google service account credentials (e.g. AWS, Heroku, or any other non-GCP cloud platform).

 1. You must be logged in to Google.
 1. Visit [this page](https://developers.google.com/docs/api/quickstart/nodejs) to start creating Google API credentials.
 1. Click `Enable the Google Docs API`.